 Donors who are sickle trait negative are candidates to give a very special gift to someone battling the pain of sickle cell.
 Memorial Blood Centers’ Sickle Cell Donor Program uses an extensive typing process to screen donors and match their blood to patients in need.

-Please consider getting typed at your next donation and find out if you are a candidate for sickle cell donations.
+Please consider getting typed at your next donation to find out if you are a candidate for sickle cell donations.
 People of African-American descent are especially needed for this program.
-Learn how your special commitment can help courageous fighters like Trey and what you can do to help others in our community battling this painful disease.
-For more information, please call 612-384-9110.
+Learn how your special commitment can help courageous fighters like Teresa and what you can do to help others in our community battling this painful disease.
+For more information, please call 1-888-282-1884.